-We conducted this limited assurance engagement under the terms of our appointment under the Audit Commission Act 1998 and in accordance with the Commission's Guidance.
+We conducted this limited assurance engagement under the terms of the Audit Commission Act 1998 and in accordance with the Guidance.
 Our limited assurance procedures included:

-- evaluating the design and implementation of the key processes and controls for managing and reporting the indicators; - making enquiries of management; - testing key management controls; - limited testing, on a selective basis, of the data used to calculate the indicator back to supporting documentation; - comparing the content of the Quality Account to the requirements of the Regulations; and - reading the documents.
+- evaluating the design and implementation of the key processes and controls for managing and reporting the indicators; - making enquiries of management; - testing key management controls; - limited testing, on a selective basis, of the data used to calculate the indicator back to supporting documentation; - comparing the content of the Quality Account to the requirements of the Regulations; and - Reading the documents.